anusha-ramdarshan/easter-project/README.md

 # easter-project

-This is a work in progress, using the double diamond design process.
+This is a work in progress, using parts of the [double diamond design process](https://en.wikipedia.org/wiki/Double_Diamond_(design_process_model)).

-Problem statements:
+Insight statements:

     Anusha wants to DJ at parties
     Because then she won't need as many Djs